What is Advocacy?

 Macro level advocacy movements focus on addressing systematic causes of homelessness in order to institute lasting, permanent change.
 The Coalition works with local officials, community groups, and individuals who have or are experiencing homelessness to prevent homelessness, fight for the rights of individuals experiencing homelessness, advocate for affordable housing and fight against the criminalization of the homelessness.

-Human Services are programs provided by community organizations that aid low income individuals experiencing homelessness in Cincinnati.
+Human Services/ Funding Coordination (Budget Advocacy)- Human Services dollars are designated for programs that aid low income individuals experiencing homelessness in Cincinnati.
 Throughout the last decade, the human services budget for the City of Cincinnati has been cut back.
 The Homeless Coalition advocates for the restoration 1.5% of the City’s operating budget towards health and human services.
-Currently it is .04% of the budget.
-For more information on how to get involved in the fight for human services contact email@example.com.

 Past advocacy initiatives: